Bg

 Before beginning, ensure your kiddo is fed, dry, not in physical discomfort, and has the developmental capability to self-soothe.
 A video monitor with hourly check-ins is recommended for extra safety.
 Note that it’s not uncommon for toddlers this age to climb out of their cribs, so you’ll want to ensure that the room is fully child proofed.

-Sleep training tips for 2 year olds
+Tips for sleep training 2 year olds include:

-Tip #1: Make sure bedtime isn’t too early
+• Make sure bedtime isn't too early

 Kids this age often need 5.5 - 6 hours of awake time between their nap and bedtime in order to feel tired enough to sleep.
 If your little one is “under tired” they’re at bedtime, which can make independent sleep extra challenging.
 Consider adjusting your child’s schedule if needed.